joonaaleks/System-Programming-Projects/README.md

 When executed with two command-line arguments, the program reads from the input file, reverses the file contenta, and writes it into the standard output and output file.

+PROJECT 2 UNIX UTILITIES

+Go to the Project 2 folder and in terminal, you can input the following commands:

+prompt> ./my-cat.s input.txt

+prompt> ./my-grep.s ooo input.txt

+prompt> ./my-zip.exe input.txt

 PROJECT 4 KERNEL HACKING:
 The original OS was downloaded from https://github.com/mit-pdos/xv6-public.
 All the changes were made to the original OS, see the documentation for the changelog.